ICO Marketing | 10 Tips for 2019

 Once your token launches, you should also endeavour to get listed on CoinMarketCap.
 This will drive a vast amount of free traffic to your website and raise awareness of your project.

 I also recommend submitting important roadmap events on CoinMarketCal.
-Here prospective investors can track your progress and be made aware of your platform.
+Here prospective investors can track your progress.

 8. Nail influencer marketing